700+

 Tyler Sujdovic

-Department of Energy, Mines, Industry Regulation and Safety (Western Australia)
+Department of Mines, Petroleum and Exploration (Western Australia)

 Zharin Zhafrael Mohd